 24 HOUR TIP

 You’re going to pay and order upfront and then they bring your food to you.
 So you find a seat after placing your order.
 My tip is that you should be sure to not stop in the first dining room.
 There’s three rooms to choose from!
-The best was this room where you could watch Belle and the Beast spin around to their heart’s content for all eternity.

 I recommend the croque monsieur, which was very rich but pretty tasty.
 It was especially admirable that they used whole-grain bread and real ham.
 But the true treasure of the meal was the Master’s Cupcake for dessert.